BillDietrich/linkcheckerhtml/README.md

 VSCode extension that checks for broken links in HTML files.

-THIS PROJECT ISN'T WORKING YET !!!
+THIS PROJECT ISN'T RELEASED YET !!!

 ## Functionality
 Check for broken links in anchor-href, link-href, img-src, and script-src tags in HTML documents.
 It checks broken links by trying to access HTTP and HTTPS links, and relative links (../folder/file.html) by checking if the file exists on the local file system.